javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 - `resolve(value)` — if the job finished successfully, with result `value`.
 - `reject(error)` — if an error occurred, `error` is the error object.

 So to summarize: the executor runs automatically and attempts to perform a job.
-When it is finished with the attempt it calls `resolve` if it was successful or `reject` if there was an error."
+When it is finished with the attempt it calls `resolve` if it was successful or `reject` if there was an error.

 The `promise` object returned by the `new Promise` constructor has these internal properties: